martinmcconnell/fyp-doc/notes.md

 articles with bias towards certain priorities that suit the business opportunities of the corporation and not the actual scientific consensus.

-Originally coined by Nick Szabo "Smart Contracts" are electorinc agreements that are immutable and transparent, deployed on a decentralised blockchain.
+Originally coined by Nick Szabo "Smart Contracts" are electronnc agreements that are immutable and transparent, deployed on a decentralised blockchain.
 Meaning they cannot be altered, automatically execute and everyone sees the terms of the agreement.
 By utilising the trust that smart contracts provide it will enable researchers to contribute, publish and peer-review articles removing the ability for manipulation and bias towards results,